apache/flink/docs/content/docs/dev/table/functions/udfs.md

 Naively accessing data in the external database, for example using a `ScalarFunction`, typically means **synchronous** interaction: A request is sent to the database and the `ScalarFunction` waits until the response has been received.
 In many cases, this waiting makes up the vast majority of the function’s time.

+To address this inefficiency, there is an `AsyncScalarFunction`.
 Asynchronous interaction with the database means that a single function instance can handle many requests concurrently and receive the responses concurrently.
 That way, the waiting time can be overlaid with sending other requests and receiving responses.
 At the very least, the waiting time is amortized over multiple requests.
 This leads in most cased to much higher streaming throughput.

 {{< img src="/fig/async_io.svg" width="50%" >}}